-Cold-press juices, hot yoga, quitting sugar, Paleo, mindfulness … if you embrace these things you will be happy, you will be well – just ask Instagram.
-From celebrity vegan chefs to sleep gurus, there is no shortage of people trying to sell us the wellness dream.
-Wellness has become a billion-dollar industry.
-But what does wellness even mean?
-Does any of this stuff actually work?
-Is there any science behind it?
+Cold-pressed juices, quitting sugar, Paleo, hot yoga, mindfulness … if you embrace these things you will be happy, you will be well – just ask Instagram.
+Wellness has become a global mega-industry.
+But does any of this stuff actually work?